Culture of New Orleans: Annual cultural events and fairs

 Mounted Krewe Officers in the Thoth Parade during Mardi Gras.

 Greater New Orleans is home to numerous annual celebrations, including Mardi Gras, New Year's Eve celebrations, and the New Orleans Jazz & Heritage Festival.
 New Orleans' most famous celebration is its Carnival Season.
 The Carnival season is often known (especially by out-of-towners) by the name of the last and biggest day, Mardi Gras (literally, "Fat Tuesday"), held just before the beginning of the Catholic liturgical season of Lent.
 Mardi Gras celebrations include parades and floats; participants toss strings of cheap colorful beads and doubloons to the crowds.
 The Mardi Gras season is kicked off with the only parade allowed through the French Quarter (Vieux Carré, translated Old Square), a walking parade aptly named Krewe du Vieux.

 The largest of the city's many musical festivals is the New Orleans Jazz & Heritage Festival.
 Commonly referred to simply as, "Jazz Fest", it is one of the largest music festivals in the nation, and features crowds coming from all over the world to experience music, food, arts, and crafts.
 Despite the name, it features not only jazz but a large variety of music, including both native Louisiana music and nationally-known popular music artists.
 The Essence Music Festival is another notable annual musical festival in the city.

 Southern Decadence is a New Orleans-style celebration of the gay community.
 It is a six-day event that attracts over 160,000 locals and visitors.
 The annual event began in 1972 to empower the gay community of South Louisiana and has grown to be one of the largest gay events in the nation.

 Hexfest is an annual gathering of spiritual workers from all over the world and is held in the first or second week of August each year in the French Quarter.
 This three-day event features authors, and various community elders sharing knowledge and workshops.

 Voodoo Fest, not to be confused with the musical Voodoo Festival, is an annual event held every October 31 in the French Quarter by Voodoo Authentica.
 It features rituals, drumming and workshops to help educate people on voodoo.

 Fèt Gede is an annual Festival of the Dead.
 It occurs on November 1 and is celebrated throughout the city.
 The Island of Salvation Botanica hosts an annual ritual honoring this Haitian Day of the Dead.

 The Dia de Los Muertos procession is hosted by Krewe de Mayahuel every November 2.
 It honors the Mexican Day of the Dead.
-The procession begins in the Bywater, New Orleans neighborhood and ends at St. Roch Cemetery.
+The procession begins in the Bywater, New Orleans neighborhood and ends at St. Roch Cemetery, New Orleans.